grandparoach/azure-quickstart-templates/gluster-file-system/readme.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-This template lets you create a N node Gluster File System on CentOS 6.5.
-Using the loop feature of ARM template, you can provision 2, 4, 6 or 8 nodes in a cluster with a replication factor of 2.
-Each node has a public IP and has 2 disks stripped into raid0.
+This template lets you create an N node Gluster File System on CentOS 7.4.
+You can provision 2, 4, 6 or 8 nodes in a cluster with a replication factor of 2.
+These machines will be placed into the same Availability Set.
+There are no public IP addresses, so it must be installed onto an existing Virtual Network.
+The number and size of the attached disks are specified as input parameters.
+The attached disks will be striped into a RAID0 file system.
+NFS is disabled, so all the clients must use the gluster native fuse client to access the file system.